johnalvero/ADConnector-MFA/README.md

 6. Limit to one token per user
 7. Use token to authenticate

 Adjust the policies as needed.
+But for testing purposes, the applied policy is enough.

 ### Assign a token to test user